Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 Spousal impoverishment rules allow the spouses of Medicaid LTSS recipients (i.e., the non-applying spouses) to keep a Minimum Monthly Maintenance Needs Allowance (MMMNA) from their Medicaid spouse’s monthly income, along with resource and housing allowances.
 These rules apply when one spouse is receiving Medicaid coverage for LTSS, and the other spouse doesn’t have Medicaid.

-In Oklahoma in 2020, these rules allow “community spouses” to keep:
+In Oklahoma in 2022, these rules allowed “community spouses” to keep:

 Medicaid home equity limit in Oklahoma